KingSora/OverlayScrollbars/README.md

 > __Note__: There is a base array of attributes that the `MutationObserver` always observes, even if this option is `null`.

-An array of additional attributes that the `MutationObserver` should observe for the content.
+An array of additional attributes that the `MutationObserver` should observe the content for.

 ### `update.ignoreMutation`